Cynthia Rodríguez

-Cynthia Deyanira Rodríguez Ruiz ([ˈsintja roˈðɾiɣes]; born May 8, 1984 in Monclova, Coahuila, Mexico) is a Mexican singer and reality television personality.
+Cynthia Deyanira Rodríguez Ruiz ([ˈsintja roˈðɾiɣes]; born May 8, 1984, in Monclova, Coahuila, Mexico) is a Mexican singer and reality television personality.

 She was a contestant on the reality TV show La Academia, coming in fourth place.
 Rodríguez later competed on the reality show Desafio de Estrellas.
 She was voted off the show right before the finals, with only five other contestants left.
 Her album Soy was released in June 2006, just as she left Desafio de Estrellas.
 She was selected to sing the theme song for a television series on TV Azteca, called Looking for a Man.

 Cynthia later played an important antagonist role in a Mexican "telenovela" called Bellezas Indomables.
-Concurrently, her second album Provocame was released in March, 2008.
+Concurrently, her second album Provocame was released in March 2008.

 In the present, Cynthia is playing the role of the protagonist's best friend in the "telenovela" Mujer Comprada, which airs daily on TV Azteca.
 At the same time, she is the hostess of a music videos show called Festival Azteca Music, which airs weekly on Azteca America.
 She is also planning the release of her third album for 2010.

+In 2011, after retiring from the Warner Music Mexico label after three years, Cynthia signed a contract with the record label Sony Music, and recorded her third album Tú como yo, where she ventured into regional Mexican music (grupera) with songs written and composed by various singer-songwriters and composers such as Espinoza Paz, Áureo Baqueiro, A.B.
+Quintanilla, Leonel García (ex Sin Bandera) and Paty Cantú, consolidating her musical career and positioning within the Top 10 on various radio stations in Mexico, and with which she is nicknamed "La princesa grupera".
+It includes the songs "De ti", "Ven", "Enamorada" and the eponymous song "Tú como yo", which is a duet with rapper and former member of the Mexican group Kumbia All Starz, Ricky Rick; In addition to the theme song for the novela Huérfanas, "Cuando no estás," a concert tour was also held in both the United States and Mexico to promote this album.

+That same year, she continued working at TV Azteca, this time as a co-host of the support program Red Ángel, alongside actor and host Omar Fierro.